MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 > ⚠️ **Disclaimer**
 > The MDAnalysis core team members are not
-> lawyers, as such the information provided here __does not, and is not
+> lawyers.
+As such the information provided here __does not, and is not
 > intended to, constitute legal advice__.
 This blog post also does not
-> represent MDAnalysis' full legal position on software licensing, it
+> represent MDAnalysis' full legal position on software licensing; it
-> purely aims to inform MDAnalysis developers and users on why
+> simply aims to inform MDAnalysis developers and users on why
 > we believe the library should be relicensed.
 >
 > Further information on open-source software licensing can be found